allegroai/clearml-docs/docs/clearml_agent.md

 ![ClearML Agent flow diagram](img/clearml_agent_flow_diagram.png)

-The diagram above demonstrates a typical flow where an agent executes a task:
+The preceding diagram demonstrates a typical flow where an agent executes a task:

 1. Enqueue a task for execution on the queue.
 1. The agent pulls the task from the queue.